 Cannabis plants that are grown outdoors or in large greenhouses can easily reach 2-3 metres tall and sometimes even taller.
 However some of the newer autofem seeds grow from seed to bud in just 10 weeks whether grown indoors, outdoors or in a greenhouse.
 These plants may only reach 50cm tall, so the cannabis plant comes in a wide range of sizes and types.

 Cannabis plants are being bred for quite specific medical applications and many people see medical marijuana as a huge future growth industry.
 Medical cannabis use is slowly gaining mainstream acceptance in many countries, and in some countries medical weed is tolerated quite openly.
 However assuring a continued supply of medical weed that has been grown properly and organically can be difficult.
 Therefore many med users now grow their own cannabis plants themselves or as part of a ‘grow co-operative’.
 A small cannabis plant may only yield an ounce (25-30grams) of weed.
 But a large well grown plant can easily yield several hundred grams if allowed unrestricted root and canopy space.
+Dutch Passion offers a selection of CBD Rich varieties, which are very popular under medical users.

 Recreational cannabis users may not need a regular supply in the same way as medical users, but they tend to prefer to have a generous stash of good quality weed, and why not?
 Growing your own cannabis plants not only allows a predictable supply of weed, but it is more or less a free supply.
 Good seeds cost only a few euro’s each.
 Even the very best seeds are available for around €10 each and the cost of these in comparison to the value of quality weed they produce is miniscule.
 That is one reason to think carefully about who you buy your cannabis seeds from.